 Reviewers who respond may have their review reinstated if they provide contrary evidence showing the review is factual or if they resubmit the review to meet review guidelines.

-For bulk disputing (three or more reviews), Best Company will address each dispute in a spreadsheet.
-Each review will include the review information seen in Business Suite, plus the origination of review, date of dispute, company’s reason for dispute, Best Company’s response to the dispute, whether further information is needed for the dispute, and the current status of the review (live or removed).
+For bulk disputing (three or more reviews), Best Company will address each dispute in an email.
+Each review will include the review information seen in Best Company for Businesses, plus the origination of review, date of dispute, company's reason for dispute, Best Company's response to the dispute, whether further information is needed for the dispute, and the current status of the review (live or removed).

 Best Company will provide a secondary audit of the reviews and reviewers disputed.